tralfamadude/pdf_trio/README.md

 - FT_URL_MODEL path to FastText model for URL classifier
 - TEMP path to temp area, /tmp by default
 - TF_IMAGE_SERVER_HOSTPORT the host:port for tensorflow-serving process
-- API_HOSTPORT is host:port for api, used for testing (api_tests.py)

 ## REST API service Setup
 ```